-The current assortment of Rijk Zwaan contains no varieties that fall under the GMO regulation, and we believe that such GMOs are unnecessary in vegetable varieties.
+The current assortment of Rijk Zwaan contains no varieties that fall under GMO regulations, and we believe that such GMOs are unnecessary in vegetable varieties.
 Thanks to our planet’s huge biodiversity, there are more than enough opportunities for us to continue our breeding work in a natural way.

 Rijk Zwaan considers it important to earn a return on its investment in order to be able to reinvest in research and development activities.
 Plant breeders’ rights enable it to do so.
 Over the past two decades, patent law has entered the plant breeding arena.
 Patents on technological inventions can contribute to innovative strength.
 However, extending patents to cover biological material can hinder innovation.

 Rijk Zwaan believes that patent-protected biological material should remain available for use in developing new varieties.
 It must also be possible to commercialise the resulting new varieties.
-We support the standpoint of our industry association, Plantum, in this matter.
+We support the standpoint of our industry association in the Netherlands, Plantum, in this matter.
 We are an initiator and member of the International Licensing Platform Vegetable (ILP), whose members give each other access to patent-protected biological material in return for a reasonable fee.

 New breeding methods